Manchot Cradle Fill-free Adjustable Pillow

 - Loses support over time

-Comfortable at first — but it won't last.
+Comfortable at first — but it changes with use.

 Each one solves part of the problem.